masolimano/maneage/README-hacking.md

      Identifier", click on the "Reserve DOI" button.

    * *Fill basic info*: You need to at least fill in the "required fields" (marked with a red star).
 You will always be able to change any metadata (even after you "Publish"), so don't worry too much about values in the fields, at this phase, its just important that they are not empty.

    * *Save your project but do not yet publish*: Press the "Save" button (at the top or bottom of the page).
 Do not yet press "Publish" though, since that would make the project public, and freeze the DOI with any possible file you may have uploaded already.
 We will get to the publication phase in the next steps.

+ - **Record the metadata**: Maneage comes with a file to store all the project's metadata: `reproduce/analysis/config/metadata.conf`.
+Open this file and store all the information that you currently have: for example the Zenodo DOI, project's Git repository, Copyright owner and license of the data after it becomes public.
+Keep the empty fields in mind and after obtaining them, don't forget to fill them up.

  - **Request archival on SoftwareHeritage**: [Software Heritage](https://archive.softwareheritage.org/save/) is an online